samsammurphy/gee-atmcorr-S2-6SE/README.md

 ## Usage

-It ifrst time, authenticate the Earth Engine API.
+It if first time, authenticate the Earth Engine API.

 `earthengine authenticate`